Can My Ex Husband or Wife Claim Money After Divorce?

 How long after divorce can my ex-wife make a financial claim against me?

 There is no time limit on how long after a divorce financial claims can be made by one former spouse against the other.
+This significant legal precedent was also established in the landmark case of Wyatt v Vince.

 The Supreme Court ruled that the former wife of a multimillionaire was able to claim money from her ex-husband nearly two decades after their divorce.